MasterJayanX/pmfow/Software_List.md

  - `xpchrome`: XPChrome.
 Operating systems: Windows XP and Windows Vista.

 ## Changelog

+13/1/2024:
+- Added Blender, BlenderCompat for Windows 7 and 7-zip 9.20 for Windows 2000.
+- Ordered the package names alphabetically in each repository (see the changelog of version 0.1.3 to know why).
+- Changed the download links for IrfanView and WinRAR with ones that work.

 12/1/2024:
 - Added [OneClickAppInstaller](https://github.com/MasterJayanX/OneClickAppInstaller), K-Lite Codec Pack and Free Download Manager